liyong31/liyong31.github.io/_publications/2016-10-17-paper-title-number-1.md

 citation: ''
 ---
 This is joint work with Lei Song, Yuan Feng, and Lijun Zhang.
-The published version is available [here](https://ieeexplore.ieee.org/document/7774646/).
+The published paper is available [here](https://ieeexplore.ieee.org/document/7774646/).